Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Introduction

-How and why professional physicists and astronomers engage in EPO has recently become a topic of research.
-In one of the first systematic surveys of a large international group of astronomers,\footnote{This survey was conducted at the 2012 International Astronomical Union General Assembly.} \citet{Dang} observed that 79\% of respondents ($n=155$; where here and hereafter $n$ denotes the total number of responses) expressed belief that EPO initiatives are essential.
-In addition, only 43\% of a subsample of respondents\footnote{Several respondents elected not to answer survey items concerning funding.} ($n=116$) were explicitly funded to engage in EPO programming. \citet{Dang} also asked about barriers to EPO engagement, finding that lack of time and grant funding were significant deterrents.
-Such barriers were confirmed by survey responses and interviews by \citet{Johnson2014} and \citet{Thorley}.
-However, as \citet{Johnson2014} assert, better ``understanding how scientists \textit{interpret} outreach" is crucial for both research and policy.
-Furthermore, understanding these scientists' perspectives of EPO will be essential for professionals developing future astronomy-related EPO programs.
+Scientists’ views of and engagement in EPO has recently become a topic of research.
+With the increasing number of public funding agencies mandating “broader impact” components in research grants, \citet{Andrews:2005} surveyed and interviewed scientists about their participation in and motivations for public outreach as well as impediments to involvement.
+In one of the first systematic surveys of a large international group of astronomers, conducted during the 2012 General Assembly of the International Astronomical Union, \citet{Dang:2015} observed that 79\% of respondents ($n = 155$; where $n$ denotes the total number of responses) expressed belief that EPO initiatives are essential.
+In addition, only 43\% ($n = 116$) of a subsample of respondents (several respondents elected not to answer survey items concerning funding) were explicitly funded to engage in EPO programming. \citet{Dang:2015} also asked about barriers to EPO engagement, finding that lack of time and grant funding were significant deterrents.
+Such barriers were confirmed by survey responses and interviews by \citet{Johnson:2014} and \citet{Thorley:2016}.
+Similarly, \citet{Ecklund:2012} found that while 58\% of their respondents were involved in science outreach, they nevertheless cited barriers to engagement coming from their institutions, the public, and even scientists themselves.
+A survey of academics from multiple STEM and humanities disciplines offers a different perspective: how researchers perceive their colleagues’ attitudes toward and participation in EPO is a better predictor of engagement than funding or time constraints \citep{Poliakoff:2007}.
+Clearly, as \citet{Johnson:2014} assert, better ``understanding how scientists interpret outreach'' is crucial for both research and policy.
+Furthermore, understanding these scientists’ perspectives of EPO will be essential for professionals developing future astronomy-related EPO programs.